A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Local-search methods to similarity search

-As commented, one of the main issues in the scheme is to get away from local minima; that is the reason behind the number of available heuristics.
-There exists a plethora of {\em local search} heuristics and meta-heuristics besides the greedy search, here we focus on those used in our approach.
+As commented, one of the main issues in the scheme is to get away from local minima; that is the reason why several heuristics exist.
+There is a plethora of {\em local search} heuristics and metaheuristics besides the greedy search, here we focus on those used in our approach.
 The interested reader is referenced to the excellent book \cite{BurkeKendall2014} on the field.

-{\em Greedy search.} It is interesting to revisit the Greedy Search strategy, identified as the heuristic behind APG, to weigh on the problem of parameter estimation.
-If each try in the greedy search has a probability $P$ of being successful, it can be amplified to any target success probability $P^\star$ using $m$ independent tries.
-This amplification is a standard method in combinatorial optimization, and it is proved that $m = \frac{\log{(1-P^\star)}}{\log {(1 - P)}}$.
-For the problem of near neighbor search, success probability $P$ can be assumed to be the recall, and be measured experimentally.
+{\em Greedy search.} It is interesting to revisit the Greedy Search (GS) strategy, identified as the heuristic behind NSW.
+If each try in the greedy search has a probability $P$ of success, it can be amplified to any target success probability of $P^\star$ using $m$ independent tries.
+This amplification is a standard method in combinatorial optimization, and it is proved that $m = O({\log{(1-P^\star)}}/{\log {(1 - P)}})$.
+For the problem of near-neighbor search, success probability $P$ can be assumed to be the recall, and be measured experimentally.
 It is interesting to notice that, under this assumption, any positive recall can be amplified with enough tries.
-The limitation, however, is the assumption of independence; so, if greedy searches are not independent, then the number of tries can be much larger to achieve the desired recall.
-Any claim on the number of restarts for APG should consider this.
+The limitation, however, is the assumption of independence; so, if the greedy searches are not independent, the number of tries can be much larger to achieve the desired recall.
+The amplification process is also known as Iterated Hill Climbing (IHC).

-{\em Tabu search} is a meta-heuristic to avoid greedy decisions at each step.
+{\em Tabu search} is a metaheuristic to avoid greedy decisions at each step.
 This strategy is designed to escape from local minima and plateaus.
 The central idea is to avoid taking the same path more than once; this is accomplished by marking already visited vertices as {\em prohibited} and avoid visiting them on later stages of the search process.

-{\em Beam Search} meta-heuristic stores a beam $B$ of promising candidates (already visited in the search process) of fixed size $b$.
-At each step, beam search computes a new beam $B' = \cup_{s\in B}\mathcal{N}(s)$ and selects the closer objects from $B$ and $B'$ (the new beam replaces the old one).
+{\em Beam Search} metaheuristic stores a beam $B$ of promising candidates (already visited in the search process) of fixed size $b$.
+At each step, the beam search computes a new beam $B' = \cup_{s\in B}\mathcal{N}(s)$ and selects the closer objects from $B$ and $B'$ (the new beam replaces the old one).
 The search stops whenever the current beam $B$ cannot be improved.
 Tabu search can be used in conjunction with beam search to avoid non-essential computations.
 At the beginning of the search process, $B$ is populated with random vertices from the graph.